physical-computation/Warp-firmware/README.md

 	JLinkExe -device MKL03Z32XXX4 -if SWD -speed 100000 -CommanderScript ../../tools/scripts/jlink.commands

-In the other shell window, launch the JLink RTT client<sup>1</sup>:
+In the other shell window, launch the JLink RTT client<sup>see note 1 below</sup>:

 	JLinkRTTClient

-On some Unix platforms, the `JLinkRTTClient` has a double echo of characters you type in.
-You can prevent this by configuring your terminal program to not echo the characters you type.

 ## 2. Editing the firmware
 The firmware is currently all in `src/boot/ksdk1.1.0/`, in particular, see `src/boot/ksdk1.1.0/warp-kl03-ksdk1.1-boot.c` and the per-sensor drivers in `src/boot/ksdk1.1.0/dev*.[c,h]`.